VFMCS/web-app/README.md

 ### `npm start`

+We use [concurrently](https://www.npmjs.com/package/concurrently) to build and run both the client and the server using a single command (`npm start`).
+For more information about the commands that run under the hood, check out the `Package.json` file under `scripts`.

-More information about how to run the frontend application locally (without the server) can be found in the README in the vfm-react-app directory.
+More information about how to run the frontend application locally (and without the server) can be found in the README in the vfm-react-app directory.

 All dependencies necessary for running this application can be found within the package.json file.